yarnoiser/cooperative/README.md

 Returns a new coroutine.
 The resulting procedure is a thunk (it takes no arguments).
-When the coroutine is called, it is equivalent to applying *args* to *proc*, except that any calls to *yield!* will return controll to the calling procedure.
+When the coroutine is called, it is equivalent to applying *args* to *proc*, except that any calls to *yield!* will return control to the calling procedure.
 When the coroutine is called again after *yield!*, it will continue where it left off before yielding An error is signalled if the coroutine is called after it completes without calling *yield!*.